Identity & Access Management Solutions

 2. Confidentiality: User databases must be shared and are no longer only hosted in your infrastructure.

-3. Offline mode: If the internet lines of the company go down, you lose access to your IAM integrations.
+3. Offline mode: If the internet of the company goes down, you lose all access to your IAM integrations.

 Hybrid IAM Solution